Saint Vincent's Catholic Medical Centers: 19th century

-Drawing on its Catholic heritage, SVCMC's emphasis was on patient-focused healthcare, with a special mission to provide care for the poor and disenfranchised.

-"Respect: The basic dignity of the human person is the guiding principal in all our interactions, policies and procedures.

-Integrity: Integrity is the consistency between the Catholic identity we profess and the ways in which we act it is that quality of truthfulness, which fosters trust.

-Compassion: Compassion is the way we share deep concern, love and care toward each person.

-Excellence: Excellence is our way of demonstrating that we can always be more, always be better."

-In 1817, four Sisters of Charity from Emmitsburg, Maryland arrived at the request of Bishop John Connolly to establish an orphanage.
-As the congregation grew, the sisters opened more orphanages and began to staff parochial schools.
+In 1817, four Sisters of Charity from Emmitsburg, Maryland at the request of Bishop John Connolly established an orphanage in New York.
+As the congregation grew the sisters opened more orphanages and began to staff parochial schools.
 In 1846, the Sisters in New York incorporated as a separate entity from the Sisters of Charity based in Maryland.
-They then set up a charity hospital to meet the demands of the poor and disadvantaged.
+They set up a charity hospital to meet the demands of the poor and disadvantaged.
 It began as a thirty-bed hospital in a small brick house on East 13th Street.
 St. Vincent's served the poor as one of the few charity hospitals in New York City.
-The hospital opened on November 1, 1849, during a cholera epidemic, under the direction of Sister M. Angela Hughes, sister of Bishop John Hughes.
-With almost every room occupied by patients, the sisters ate, slept, and rested in a single room, or had their beds at the ends of the halls.
+The hospital opened on November 1, 1849, during a cholera epidemic under the direction of Sister M. Angela Hughes, sister of Bishop John Hughes.
+With almost every room occupied by patients, the sisters ate, slept, and rested in a single room or had their beds at the ends of the halls.
 A typhoid epidemic in 1852, filled the hospital to capacity.
 After outgrowing those quarters in 1856, the sisters moved to a former orphanage at the then undeveloped corner of West 11th Street and Seventh Avenue.
 In 1859, a fair was held at the New York Crystal Palace to raise funds to renovate the former orphanage and erect two additional wings.

 In 1870, the hospital introduced its first horse-drawn ambulance.
 In October 1892, it launched its School of Nursing.

 The Sisters admitted patients regardless of religion or ability to pay.
-The doctors from Bellevue also worked there.
+The doctors from Bellevue Hospital worked at the hospital.
 St. Vincent's also operated a soup kitchen.
-According to an 1892 New York Times article, St. Vincent's was distinguished from other hospitals in the city by its feeding of "a large number of tramps and other destitute persons".
+According to an 1892 New York Times article, St. Vincent's was distinguished from other hospitals in the city by now for its large number of tramps and other destitute persons".
 The poet Edna St. Vincent Millay got her middle name from the hospital, where her uncle's life was saved in 1892 after he was accidentally locked in the hold of a ship for several days without food or water.